-.....When I push people away, I feel more in control but more alone.
+...When I push people away I feel more in control but more alone.

 Pushing people away can be an instinctive way to protect yourself from further harm.
-Isolation can often reflect how someone who has experienced sexual violence acted during or after the assault.
+Isolation can often reflect how a survivor acted during or after rape or abuse.
 The perpetrator might have forced you to keep it a secret by making threats or telling you its normal or that nobody will believe you.
 It's normal to be cautious to trust people again.
 Finding other people to talk to can help you to think about your own thoughts and reactions.
 Others can tell you when your thoughts are unhelpful or self-destructive, and can help you to see that what happened wasn't your fault.